Studio Policies + FAQs

 Notify your teacher of any injuries or medical conditions.
 This helps us know how to assist you during practice, and allows us to suggest proper modifications.

 How do I sign up for a class?
-Just come on in.
-No need to call ahead or reserve your spot online.
+Just come on in, or you have the option to book your class online.

 Where do I park?
 Parking is available outside our studio, but please note that historic St. Charles does host a number of events that can make parking a challenge.
 It helps to allow a bit of extra time to find parking, especially on those event days.